 To fund the prototype effort, Ray’s manager had Ray lined up to help out, if needed.
 In addition, the merchandising firm reached out to a member of the Walgreen family to gauge interest in getting involved in the project.
 The Walgreens drug store chain was the primary sales channel for the successful James Brown doll, and a Walgreen family member agreed to become an investor in the venture.

-With the financing lined up, the initial alpha phases of the project were approved.
-The plan was for the alpha prototype to be shown to Ray backstage at his upcoming concert at the Arie Crown Theater in Chicago in early April of 2002.
+The design phase was approved, and the plan was for an alpha prototype to be shown to Ray backstage at his upcoming concert at the Arie Crown Theater in Chicago in early April of 2002.
 That evening, the doll would also be shown to one or more Walgreens executives who were invited backstage after the show.
 The following week, the prototype would be taken to Walgreens’ corporate headquarters in the near north Chicago suburbs for the formal pitch.

 The team at Design Integrity was earmarked to do a majority of the engineering design, prototype assembly, and debugging work.
 We knew that our strategic partners could work fast from our past experiences with them.
 The project schedule was laid out in detail, and our reply was something like, “There might only be a handful of firms in the world that can get this done at a high quality level in such a crazy timeline, but you somehow stumbled upon this team and we can do it.”